0x7c13/Notepads/README.md

 * Ctrl+L/R to change text flow direction.
 (LTR/RTL)
 * Ctrl+P to toggle preivew split view for Markdown file.
 * Alt+D to toggle side-by-side diff viewer.

-## Author’s Notes:

-The beta is intended to collect feedback, report bugs and glitches.
-For issue reporting and feature requests, please use [Github Issues](https://github.com/JasonStein/Notepads/issues).
-You can also join Notepads Discord server and chat with me directly: [Notepads Discord Server](https://discord.gg/VqetCub)

 ## Platform limitations (UWP):